cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 ```

 Keep in mind that the PID file will contain the PID of the `sidekiq-cluster`
-command, and not the PID(s) of the started Sidekiq processes.
+command and not the PID(s) of the started Sidekiq processes.

 #### Environment